samjones00/docs/docs/_documentation/Config-AppHost.md

 ### Physical Project Structure

-To learn about ServiceStack's Solution layout see [Physical Project Structure](/physical-project-structure) docs.
+See [Physical Project Structure](/physical-project-structure) docs to learn about ServiceStack's Solution layout.

 ### Register AppHost in .NET Core